 - Water is collected from the National Park gate office; about 30 to 60 minutes drive away.

 Health & safety

-Security measures: Savute Under Canvas is unfenced within a big-game area; hence guests are escorted to their rooms after dark.
-Alarms are provided in the rooms for use in case of an emergency.
+- Savute Under Canvas is unfenced within a big-game area, so guests are escorted to their tents after dark.
+Air horns are provided in the tents to attract attention in case of emergency.

-Laundry facilities: Laundry is included, but they do not wash underwear.
+- Laundry is included, but they do not wash smalls.
 Washing powder is provided on request for this purpose.

-Money: There are no safes in the tents.
-Everything is included in your stay at Savute Under Canvas, other than premium or imported beverages which need to be ordered in advance.
-Hence no payments are required at the camp and there are no credit-card or money-exchanging facilities.
-Tips can be made in US dollars, Botswanan pula or South African rand.
+- Everything is included in your stay at Savute Under Canvas, other than premium or imported beverages, which need to be ordered in advance.
+Hence no payments are required at the camp and there are no credit-card facilities.
+Tips can be made in US dollars, Botswana pula or South African rand.

 Alternative places to stay in this same area.